 10.9.
 Technical Documentation.
 You must comply with the Technical Documentation, if any, that we provide related to any of the Services associated with your Account.
 We reserve the right to update or modify the Technical Documentation at any time.

 11.1.
 Generally.
-We will provide the Services to the you subject to the obligations, requirements and conditions of these Terms.
+We will provide the Services to you subject to the obligations, requirements, and conditions of these Terms.